Ajoo/bosk/README.md

-# bosk
+# bosk 🌳
-Tree-based models in Python
+bosk is a research oriented framework for anything to do with tree-based models.

+More details coming soon!